Home ยป Projects ยป Make Holiday Stamps for Gift Tags: Quick & Easy

 deer head drawn on craft foam

-Step 1.
-Cut out the deer head template from the “Deer Head Stamp” tutorial in my Member Library (subscribe HERE) or draw a deer head onto a piece of craft foam.
+Cut out the deer head template from the “Deer Head Stamp” Project Tutorial in my Member Library* or draw your own deer head (or other design) onto a piece of paper.
+Note: This is the first of three attempts!
+See rejects below.

 deer head shape on piece of craft foam glued onto foam core

-Step 3.
-Glue it onto a piece of foam core.
+Glue the shape onto a piece of foam core (or corrugated cardboard).

-Step 5: Punch a hole in the corner and slip a piece of baker’s twine through it and you’re done!
+Punch a hole in the corner of the tag and slip a piece of baker’s twine through it and you’re done!

 Deer head stamp rejects